Autos key to driving Pacific trade deal over finish line

 The deal will have to protect a Mexican auto industry that emerged as the North American Free Trade Agreement locked Mexico and Canada into the supply chains for U.S. carmakers - and increasingly their Japanese competitors, who manufacture there to avoid U.S. import duties of 2.5 percent on Japan-made cars.

-That tax will be phased out under the TPP, sparking fears in Canada and Mexico that low local content thresholds for autos will hand too much advantage to rival supply chains in Asia.
+That tax will be phased out under the TPP, sparking fears in Canada and Mexico that low local content thresholds for autos will hand too great an advantage to rival supply chains in Asia.

 Allowing cars with as little as 30 percent content from TPP nations to escape import duties, as proposed by Japan, would allow Japanese automakers to source parts in Asia and bypass Mexico, industry sources said.

-Mexico is vulnerable on high-volume, low-cost parts also produced in low-wage countries like Thailand, a key supplier for Japanese auto makers, or China, which currently has 13 percent of the U.S. imported auto parts market compared with Mexico's 34 percent, but is growing.
+Mexico is vulnerable on high-volume, low-cost parts also produced in low-wage countries such as Thailand, a key supplier for Japanese auto makers, or China, which is building on its current 13 percent share of the U.S. imported auto parts market, compared with Mexico's 34 percent.

-Oscar Albin, executive president of Mexico's National Autoparts Industry (INA), said a 30 percent threshold would reduce exports to the United States, which enjoy a NAFTA standard roughly twice that high, by more than a third.
+Oscar Albin, executive president of Mexico's National Autoparts Industry (INA), said a 30 percent threshold would reduce by more than a third exports to the United States that enjoy a NAFTA standard roughly twice that high.

 The hardest-hit sectors would be makers of automotive cable harnesses, part of the electrical system, which account for $7 billion in exports, and car seat covers, he said.